 But no, it’s definitely there.
 With his heart pounding he turns and swims a few strokes until his feet are back on the seabed once more.
 He looks around and sees a black object approaching.
 My God!
 It can’t be!
-The object comes closer – it’s a dog, a black labrador!
+The object comes closer – it’s a dog, a black Labrador.
 The creature paddles towards him, whining and barking between pants.
 He swims towards it.
 Close now, he sees the dog’s eyes, wide, brown, the whites a little bloodshot.
 Then its paws are on his chest and, bobbing in the sea, the dog tries to lick his face.
 It’s going crazy now, barking excitedly.

 “Steady on boy, you’re OK!”
 The frantic touch of the animal’s paws makes him think.
 There’s a caravan park a few miles down the coast.
-Caravans have batteries and gas canisters don’t they?
+Caravans have batteries and gas canisters, don’t they?
 Refrigeration and power!
 He realises he is, after all, not alone.
 He has a responsibility to care for this animal now.
 Maybe there are other people too?
 They swim to the shore together.

 Back on the beach, both wet through and shivering, he notices the dog has a collar.
 “Here boy!”
 He examines a metal disc.
 Salvador.
 How ironic!
 His eyes fill with tears.

-Don’t forget to check out some of the other stories on my blog.
-There are over 160!
+- Don’t forget to check out some other stories on this blog.
+There are over 450!